-Vulnerability Assessment and Penetration Testing (VAPT) Explained
+Vulnerability Assessment & Penetration Testing (VAPT) Explained

 Understanding the Basics of VAPT

-Before delving into the details, it’s important to establish a baseline understanding of Vulnerability Assessment and Penetration Testing (VAPT).
+Before delving into the details, it’s essential to establish a baseline understanding of Vulnerability Assessment and Penetration Testing (VAPT).
 VAPT is a comprehensive approach to assessing and testing the security of an entity’s digital infrastructure.
 It involves two distinct but complementary processes – vulnerability assessment and penetration testing.

 The Importance of VAPT in Cybersecurity